BREAKING!

 Whether you’re launching a new product, upgrading your IT infrastructure, or managing a large construction project, choosing the right vendor can mean the difference between success and failure.

-Finding the right vendor isn’t only about securing the best price or the fastest delivery, however – it’s about forming a partnership with a supplier who understands your needs and can deliver on time, every time.
+Selecting the right vendor isn’t only about securing the best price or the fastest delivery, however – it’s about forming a partnership with a supplier who understands your needs and can deliver on time, every time.
 In this guide, we’ll explain the vendor selection process in project management to help you make decisions that protect your project and help you build long-term, productive partnerships.

-The supplier evaluation and selection process involves identifying and evaluating potential suppliers who can provide the products or services your project requires.
+The vendor evaluation and selection process involves identifying and evaluating potential suppliers who can provide the products or services your project requires.
 It isn’t just about selecting a vendor who offers the best price – it’s about making sure that the vendor meets the particular needs of your project while also aligning with your company’s long-term goals and values.

 Vendor selection typically starts with defining the scope and objectives of your project, followed by identifying the type of suppliers or service providers you need.
 This is then followed by creating a Request for Proposal (RFP), where you invite vendors to submit proposals, which will then be evaluated based on a predefined set of criteria.